KevinRohn/rosebikes-stock-availability/README.md

 Rosebikes stock availability checker tool.
 To get notified from stock availability and price changes.
 I hope this tool helps you to get an rose bike as fast as possible.

-It started from a personal weekend project to get an rosebike befor the sommer of 2021 ends :).
+It started from a personal weekend project to get an rosebike before the sommer of 2021 ends :).

 ## Introduction